 Ask yourself what mood do you want to create.
 And don’t worry.
 If you change your mind mid-way through decorating you can always add or subtract (like I did here).

-Designer Tip #3: Choose Your Style or Theme
+Designer Tip #3: Choose a Theme for Your Festive Holiday Home

 This isn’t essential, but it can make all the difference in creating a real designer look.
 You don’t have to be a designer or hire a designer to get a designer look.
 If you start to think like a designer you’ll achieve the fabulous festive holiday home you’re after.